grpc/grpc-go/examples/features/xds/README.md

 ## The client

-The client needs to import the xDS package to install the resolver and balancers:
+The client application needs to import the xDS package to install the resolver and balancers:

 ```go
 _ "google.golang.org/grpc/xds/experimental" // To install the xds resolvers and balancers.